yampilop/RHOSPVirtLab/README.md

       RHOSPVirtLab_ctlplane_leaf1: ''
       RHOSPVirtLab_external_leaf1: ''
 ```
-    - **Do not use `uefi: true` in DCN leafs VMs** because introspection and deployment won't work due to a tftp known problem with firewalld.

 - `vars/physical.yml`:
     - Create physical nodes with `leaf: {{leaf.name}}` and the proper configuration, for example: